 and the Mt Lofty summit area.
 They are spreading out throughout the

-Adelaide Hills and are occasionally sighted in Stirling Park.
+Adelaide Hills and are often sighted in Stirling Park.

 Stirling Park is